 The climate crisis threatens our students’ lives.
-And yet, throughout the United States, schools have failed to put the climate at the center of the curriculum.
+And yet, throughout the United States, schools have failed to put environmental justice at the center of the curriculum.

 By Bill Bigelow